The Warlock received the much coveted Recommends award from the folks at Road.cc

 A bespoke mix of seamless double butted chromoly road and MTB tubing.
 We used a beefier MTB seat tube to withstand the rigours of dropper posts and mixed it up with road tubes to save weight.
 The whole package is put together with the same exceptional build quality and super neat TIG welding as the Vulture.

-Ideal for droppers, the Warlock’s geo is tailored for zero and small setback seatposts.
+Ideal for droppers, the Warlock’s geo is tailored for zero and small offset seatposts.
 The slacker seat angle gives 10mm saddle to handlebar distance whilst adding bigger tyre clearance at the seat tube and allowing for short chainstays.
 Most of the extra space created for optimising saddle to bar distance is done above the effective top tube line so there’s no overall increase in effective TT length per given frame size with only a factional reduction in reach.
 It’s a nice balance for long torso riders that need the extra space or those that prefer a riding position further forward over the pedals.

 The tight space between the axle and the flat mount brake bosses required a custom dropout design.
 We kept the ever popular ‘Breezer’ or Wright style design from the Vulture and made a 12mm thru axle version.
 It ended up being a very compact and lightweight design utilising a durable rearward facing countersunk M5 bolt to attach the replaceable combined mech hanger and axle thread.